Peter Pepper – An Oddly-Shaped Pepper Variety

 Origin

 So, where did this hilarious pepper come from?
 I’d love to tell you there is a crossbreeder out there with a great sense of humor.
-However, it seems the original source of the peter pepper variety is unknown, perhaps completely natural.
+However, it seems the original source of the peter pepper variety is unknown, and is perhaps completely natural.

 Fruits